zix99/simple-auth/docs/cookbooks/tls.md

 ### Getting SSL Certificate

 The following command will create a **self-signed** certificate you can use for *simple-auth*.
 This certificate **will not be recognized as valid by the browser** unless you create and install your own certificate authority.
+Alternatively, you may obtain a valid certificate from a certificate authority.

 ```bash
 openssl req -x509 -nodes -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365